The Live Tail Command Line Interface (CLI) is a standalone application that allows you to start and use a Live Tail session from the command line.

 Install and use the Live Tail CLI

-- First, go to https://github.com/sumologic/livetail-cli to view the README file.
+- Go to https://github.com/sumologic/livetail-cli to view the README file.

-- Download the livetail-cli file and save it to a location where you have read, write, and execute permissions.
+- Download your platform-specific binary at https://github.com/SumoLogic/livetail-cli/releases to a location where you have read, write, and execute permissions.

-- To begin, in the command prompt, CD to the directory where the files are saved.
+- In the command prompt, navigate to the directory where the files are saved.

-- To start a Live Tail session and filter, enter for example:
+- To start a Live Tail session with a filter, enter for example:

 ./livetail "_sourceCategory=Apache/Access error"